MicrosoftDocs/xamarin-docs/docs/ios/platform/introduction-to-ios11/corenfc.md

 - CoreNFC can only be tested on real devices (not on the simulator).

-This page describes the configuration required to use CoreNFC and shows how to use the API using the ["TFCTagReader" sample code](https://developer.xamarin.com/samples/monotouch/ios11/NFCTagReader/).
+This page describes the configuration required to use CoreNFC and shows how to use the API using the ["NFCTagReader" sample code](https://developer.xamarin.com/samples/monotouch/ios11/NFCTagReader/).

 ## Configuration